Hard work took Falcons’ Schraeder from Kansas meatpacking plant to Super Bowl

 But Schraeder stuck with it, and furthered his career by transferring to Valdosta State, where he played for two years and won the Division II national title as a senior in 2012.

-And while Schrader was on some teams’ radar — including the Chiefs, who interviewed him prior to the 2013 NFL Draft — he went undrafted.
-Schrader said he almost decided to sign with the Chiefs as an undrafted free agent, but instead opted to go with Atlanta, which was close to Valdosta and where he saw a greater opportunity to play.
+And while Schraeder was on some teams’ radar — including the Chiefs, who interviewed him prior to the 2013 NFL Draft — he went undrafted.
+Schraeder said he almost decided to sign with the Chiefs as an undrafted free agent, but instead opted to go with Atlanta, which was close to Valdosta and where he saw a greater opportunity to play.

 He impressed the Falcons early with his size, agility and potential, and though he was a raw technician, he stuck around and started four games as a rookie.